What is a claim?

 Simply put, a claim is a request to be paid for a health care service.

 When you visit your doctor for a check-up, your doctor submits a claim to your insurance company.
-Your insurance company reviews the claim, approves the claim and then pays your doctor.
+Your insurance company reviews the claim, and if the care you received is covered by your plan, the insurance company approves the claim and then pays your doctor.

 Normally, your health care professionals will take care of your claims.
 However, if you visit a doctor outside of your network, you may have to submit the claim yourself.